robin-schneider/STmML/README.md

 ## Seminars

 There is an ongoing seminar series 'Physics meets ML' which can be found [here](http://physicsmeetsml.org/).
 Before Christmas there will be the fourth (?) edition of [string data](https://indico.cern.ch/event/958074/).
-Registration is still [open](https://indico.cern.ch/event/958074/registrations/64758/).
 Magdalena is going to talk about our [explore and exploit](https://github.com/robin-schneider/gymCICY) [paper](https://arxiv.org/abs/2003.04817).